Aaron Smith (American football)

-Aaron Douglas Smith (born April 19, 1976) is a former American football defensive end for the Pittsburgh Steelers of the National Football League (NFL).
-He was drafted in the fourth round of the 1999 NFL Draft by the Steelers and played for the team for thirteen seasons.
-He played college football for the University of Northern Colorado.
+Aaron Douglas Smith (born April 19, 1976) is an American former professional football player who was a defensive end for the Pittsburgh Steelers of the National Football League (NFL).
+He was selected in the fourth round of the 1999 NFL draft by the Steelers and played for the team for thirteen seasons.
+He played college football for the Northern Colorado Bears.

 Professional career

 Pittsburgh Steelers

-Smith was drafted by the Pittsburgh Steelers in the 4th round, 109th pick overall, of the 1999 NFL draft.
+Smith was selected by the Pittsburgh Steelers in the fourth round, 109th pick overall, of the 1999 NFL draft.
 Smith played in every Steelers' game at left defensive end from 2000 through 2006.
 Smith has been considered an ideal defensive end in Pittsburgh's 3-4 defense.
 Smith won a Super Bowl ring with the Steelers in Super Bowl XL, during the 2005 season.
 He recorded four tackles throughout the game.
 After the 2008 season, Smith won another ring with the Steelers in Super Bowl XLIII.